ericmjl/stats-agents/docs/blog.md

     likelihood = pm.Normal("y", mu=mu, sigma=sigma, observed=y, dims="obs")
 ```

-**Key insight**: All predictors compete for the total signal budget W. If one predictor becomes more important (higher φⱼ), others must become less important.
+The beauty of this approach lies in the competitive nature of the Dirichlet allocation: all predictors compete for the total explained variance W. If one predictor becomes more important (higher φⱼ), others must become less important.
 This creates natural sparsity and prevents overfitting.

 ## First Extension: R2D2 for Generalized Linear Models

 The first major challenge came when extending R2D2 to non-Gaussian outcomes.
+Yanchenko et al. (2021) tackled this problem by developing clever approximation methods that preserve the intuitive R² interpretation.
 The beautiful relationship `R² = W/(W+σ²)` that made everything work cleanly suddenly becomes complex when dealing with Poisson counts, binary outcomes, or other GLM families.

 ### The Challenge: No More Simple σ²

 In GLMs, the "noise" isn't a simple σ² anymore.
 Instead, we have:

 - **Poisson**: Variance equals the mean (`σ²(η) = e^η`)
 - **Binomial**: Variance depends on probability (`σ²(η) = μ(η)[1-μ(η)]`)
 - **Gaussian**: Still simple (`σ²(η) = σ²`)